spatialscientist/omeka-s404-docker/README.md

     ![Fork github repository](image.png)

 - Go to '<> Code' section on your forked repository -> Codespaces -> select 'Create codespace on main'.
-This will launch a codespace with Visual Studio Code (VSCode) interface if successfully
+This will launch a codespace with Visual Studio Code (VSCode) interface if successful

     ![Create codespace on main](image-1.png)